schustischuster/evoGE/orthologs/README.md

 ```

-The following function will generate the simplified phylogenetic trees for angiosperms and mammals:
+The following function will generate simplified phylogenetic trees for angiosperms and mammals:

 * `plotPhyloComp(div_times = c("Median", "Estimated"))`